jlehrer1/big-csv/README.md

 This process outputs the $m \times p$ matrix, as desired.

 To run, run `./run.sh`.
-Examine the `run.yaml` file to get started.
-The file name is passed in using `envsubst` which is defined as `FILE` in run.sh.
+Examine the `run.yaml` file.
+The file name is passed in using `envsubst` which is defined as `FILE` in run.sh. `download.py` defines a dictionary for `url : local file name`, and then downloads those files.